 On March 6, 2006, we announced an alliance with the credit card companies Credit Saison Co., Ltd., and UC Card Co., Ltd., and with Mizuho Bank, Ltd., whose client base is centered on individual retail customers.
-Following the announcement of this alliance, we acquired Mizuho's stake in UC Card, which was approximately 18% of UC Card's outstanding shares.
-We intend to continue providing iD to credit card issuers as an open model.
+Following the announcement of this alliance, in March 2006 we acquired Mizuho's stake in UC Card, which was approximately 18% of UC Card's outstanding shares.
+UC Card began handling transactions with iD member merchants in October 2006, and in November 2006 Mizuho Bank launched services that enable iD services to be used with credit cards it issues.
+Starting in November 2007, Aeon Credit Service began issuing iD and in February 2007, cash registers in Aeon stores in the Kanto region and Niigata began handling iD transactions.
+In addition, in March 2007, LAWSON, Inc. began accepting iD transactions at all its stores and also began issuing the Lawson Pass for iD.
+Going forward, we intend to continue providing iD to credit card issuers as an open model.

 Our aim for iD is to expand the range of situations in which the Osaifu-Keitai is used, and our goal is for mobile handsets to become "Seikatsu Keitai", that is, even more fully integrated into the daily lives of our subscribers.
 In April 2006, we introduced "DCMX", a service using iD and for which we are the credit issuer.
 "DCMX" is a credit service that can be used for small purchases, and we have prepared a service menu that includes "DCMX mini" and "DCMX", and thus offer credit card services tailored to our customers' lifestyles.
+The number of DCMX subscribers surpassed 1 million in November 2006 and reached 2.09 million at the end of March 2007.

-By developing these credit card businesses, we aim to expand demand in Japan for credit services, and, as we do so, to capture a portion of this market, leading to growth in our corporate value.
+By developing these credit card businesses, we aim to expand demand for credit services in Japan, and, as we do so, to capture a portion of this market, leading to growth in our corporate value.